arshadlab/time_charting_with_perf/README.md

 ![image](https://github.com/arshadlab/time_charting_with_perf/assets/85929438/71ae12ec-4c0f-4655-aa5d-9f2c97ef1220)

+### Usage
+- Use the provided script to build the Linux perf tool with CTF support.
+The script downloads the Linux kernel source for the running kernel’s major version and compiles only the perf tool.
+The tool also requires certain kernel CONFIG options to be enabled, which are typically enabled in stock kernels.

+- Identify binaries and their exported functions or symbols to set probes on.
+Any .so file or kernel module with publicly exported methods can be traced.
+However, using binaries built with debug symbols (-g option, but still optimized for release) provides richer probe points.
+It is recommended to generate binaries with debug symbols included and not stripped.
+Regular expression is supported (e.g grep) as symbol filter.

+- set TRACE_ROOT to this repo local path and source bashfulprofiler.sh for bash function availability.

+- Create a .csv recipe to define probes across multiple .so files and kernel modules.
+Alternatively, users can set ad hoc probe points by directly calling the script's functions.
+See probes directory for examples.

+- Start the workload in a separate console.

+- Run trace_capture_and_convert to capture traces while the workload is running.

+- Open the generated trace.html and flamegraph in a browser to analyze the results.

+- Once set, probes remain available throughout the boot session or until the binary is rebuilt.

 ### Features
 **Dynamic Tracepoint Injection**: No need to modify  source code, simply provide the shared libraries and functions of interest, and BashfulProfiler will handle the rest.